 Upgrade to enable the additional resources.

 If you run out of resources regularly, you might need to consider using your resources more efficiently.
 Consider enabling compression, using continuous aggregates, or configuring data retention to reduce the amount of resources your database uses.
-If you still need help, reach out to our support team to have a conversation.

 Managed Service for TimescaleDB services require a DNS record.
 When you launch a new service the DNS record is created, and it can take some time for the new name to propagate to DNS servers around the world.